How to Promote a Hiring Event

 I’ve personally hosted career and hiring fairs during the busy retail hiring season where we interviewed and extended offers on site resulting in 50 or more hires for open positions I had for cashiers, sales personnel and freight unloaders.
 This is a great strategy for new locations and retail stores looking to hire seasonal workers, for high volume hiring across industries, and for optimizing engagement during the event to engage the right job seekers.

-In this talent marketplace, on-site hiring events aren’t simply a matter of handing out some flyers, posting to social channels, and having some hiring managers available to meet with whoever shows up.
+In this talent marketplace, on-site and online hiring events aren’t simply a matter of handing out some flyers, posting to social channels, and having some hiring managers available to meet with whoever shows up.
 Because candidates have so many options, planning for your open house is imperative, as are best practices for holding the event.

 Promoting Your Hiring Event